mitchadam/mitchadam.github.io/content/blog/_index.md

 ---

-This blog is more of a personal exercise but perhaps some of the posts will be mildly interesting.
+This is more of a personal exercise but perhaps some posts will be mildly interesting.
-To start I recommend checking out [The Mathematics of Art](/blog/2022/the-mathematics-of-art/), [University Reflections](/blog/2022/university-reflections/) or [Habits](/blog/2022/habits/).
+To start I recommend [The Mathematics of Art](/blog/2022/the-mathematics-of-art/), [University Reflections](/blog/2022/university-reflections/) or [Habits](/blog/2022/habits/).